 You win a battle by scoring three points by knocking out three of your opponent's Pokemon.
 Some Pokemon, such as Pokemon ex allow you to take extra Prize Cards.
 These Pokemon will get you an extra point in Pokemon TCG Pocket.

-Matches are limited to 5 minutes, with Points being checked at the end of the match to decide who wins the battle.
-If both Trainers have the same number of points at the end of the time limit, the Battle ends in a draw.
+Players are given twenty minutes each to play a match.
+When a player's time runs out, points will be checked to see who wins the match.
+If both players have the same number of points at the end of the time limit, the Battle ends in a draw.

 You lose a match when you have no cards in your deck as you draw your card at the beginning of your turn.
 Running out of cards during your turn will not force you to lose the game, however you will lose the following turn.